sympy/sympy/doc/src/modules/vector/basics.rst

 ==============================

-Currently, :mod:`sympy.vector` is able to deal with the Cartesian (also called rectangular), spherical and other curvilinear coordinate systems .
+Currently, :mod:`sympy.vector` is able to deal with the Cartesian (also called rectangular), spherical and other curvilinear coordinate systems.

 A 3D Cartesian coordinate system can be initialized in :mod:`sympy.vector` as